Hosting Manual

 Do I HAVE to use SSH?

-Most of the functions you can perform in telnet, you can perform using other tools as well.
-For example, you can edit your maillists, redirect file, and permissions either in telnet or from your control panel.
-It’s your choice — just use what you’re comfortable with.
+Most of the functions you can perform in SSH, you can perform using other tools as well.
+For example, you can edit your redirect file and permissions either in SSH or from your control panel.
+It’s your choice – just use what you’re comfortable with.

 Some Basic UNIX Commands